Irrigation Challenges For Residential Gardens

 Week 1: Plants will need to be watered daily or every other day if there are no rains.

-Week 2: If there is no heat wave, you might be able to able to reduce frequency of water to 2-3 times a week (or rain event).
+Week 2: If there is no heat wave, you might be able to reduce the frequency of water to 2-3 times a week (or rain event).

 Year 1: Depending on your soil, you might need to water once or twice a week.
 But to be more accurate, use a moisture meter and water until the moisture meter reads an 8 out of a scale of 10.
 Then wait to water the plants again until the moisture meter reads a 3.
 Do not let the soil get drier since the roots are not deep enough yet.

 Year 2: Drought-tolerant plants might be able to go down to watering every other week.
 However, this cannot be a shallow watering.
 Make sure it is deep watering.
 On a slow, drip system, it can be over an hour of runtime.

 Year 3: Most plants might be able to go down to watering once every 3 weeks.
 Again, deep watering is crucial.

 Year 4: Once a month deep watering may be adequate, but also wash the leaves off once in a while to get the dust off as well.

 This timeline works for plants that are adapted to summer-dry, winter-wet climates.
 Other plants might need weekly watering such as lawn grasses.

 Lightly water the ground before installation.
 Since newly delivered sod is very perishable, keep the sod rolls misted while you are working the rolls out.

 The first day make sure water is applied to go through the sod and the first two inches of the soil underneath since new sod does not have much of a root system yet.